julian-garrido/Size-of-HCGs-vs-CIGs/README.md

     --> Input file: datasets/results/sextractor2ndtIterationTables/valid_band_g_results.text
     --> Save results at datasets/results/sextractor2/ds9jpeg

+13. Run BuildDS9Image4sexResults.t2flow to create preview images of the resulting sextractor seg images in order to be able to verify the quality of the results.
+Do it for the bad results of 2nd iteration of sextractor workflows. to preview only valid results.
+    --> Input file: /datasets/results/sextractor2ndIterationTables/table_for_another_iteration.text
+    --> Save results at datasets/results/sextractor2/ds9jpeg_badresults

+14. Review the ds9 previews and elaborate a list of the galaxies whose results can be improved by tunning the sextractor configuration file.
+    --> Save votable file with these galaxies in datasets/inputs/gather_galaxy_porperties/tableforCustomizedListOfConfigFiles.xml

+15. Tune configuration files that are in datasets/results/sextractor for galaxies selected in the previous step.

+16. Execute workflows/Gather_HCG_galaxy_properties_using_existing_sexConfigFile.t2flow

+17. Run BuildDS9Image4sexResults.t2flow to create preview images of the resulting sextractor seg images in order to be able to verify the quality of the results.
+Do it for the results the previous step. to preview only valid results.
+    --> Input file: datasets/results/ ********************sextractor1stIterationTables/valid_band_g_results.text
+    --> Save results at datasets/results/sextractor/ds9jpeg

 Workflows
 =========
+workflows/gather_and_preprocessing_data.t2flow:
+    It receives a sample selection and prepares a votable containing the required information an filenames that are required during the experiment and the following workflow executions

+workflows/gather_and_preprocessing_data_withDeblend.t2flow :
+    It receives a sample selection and prepares a votable containing the required information an filenames that are required during the experiment and the following workflow executions.
+For each galaxy, it considers different combinations of parameters.

+Gather_HCG_galaxy_properties_using_sextractor.t2flow:
+    It performs the source extraction and add to the input table information about the each galaxy if a filter criterium is passed.
+It requires that there is only one row for each galaxy and it may occur that there is no result for a particular galaxy due to the lack of detection.
+It returns also a table containing the galaxies for which there was no good results to easy another iteration.

+Gather_HCG_galaxy_properties_using_sextractor_withDeblend.t2flow:
+    It performs the source extraction and add to the input table information about the each galaxy if a filter criterium is passed.
+It considers that there might be more than one row for each galaxy and it may occur that there is no result for a particular galaxy due to the lack of detection.
+It returns also a table containing the galaxies for which there was no good results to easy another iteration.
+    This workflow is indeed a copy of Gather_HCG_galaxy_properties_using_sextractor.t2flow where the nested workflow that creates the configuration file has been removed

+workflows/Gather_HCG_galaxy_properties_using_existing_sexConfigFile.t2flow:
+    It performs the source extraction without creating the sextractor configuration file.
+This is theoretically created in the execution of the previous workflows.
+The idea is to tune the cofiguration file for those cases where the initial execution is not perfect.
+But be carefull if you modify the same files, because they would be overwritten if you execute the previous workflows again.

+Some of the nested workflows:

 workflows/addRowEmptyTables.t2flow: Replace and empty TableData in a VOTable by an empty row (with nulls and NaN).
     PreCondition:
-        - The first column in the VOTable must be the object name and it contains MAGICKEYTOREPLACE workflows/BuildDS9Image4sexResults.t2flow: It creates preview images using ds9 and applying scale log option to all frames.
+        - The first column in the VOTable must be the object name and it contains MAGICKEYTOREPLACE

+workflows/BuildDS9Image4sexResults.t2flow: It creates preview images using ds9 and applying scale log option to all frames.

+workflows/sextractor.t2flow: Run sextractor to apply source extraction to an image

 Todo list